How Many Votes is a Lie Worth? Measuring Strategyproofness through Resource Augmentation: Discussion and Future Work

 In this paper, we proposed to measure the comparative advantage of a strategic voter from a resource augmentation perspective, asking how many additional truthful copies of her vote would suffice to ensure an outcome at least as good as her best manipulation.
 This novel approach to manipulability gives rise to natural future directions and open problems, some of which we discuss below.

 \paragraph{(a) Beating Borda Count} As we have seen in \Cref{sec:rules}, in elections with many voters, the manipulation potential of Borda Count is significantly lower than any other rule we have studied.
 While \Cref{thm:pos-best,thm:biranking} rule out two wide classes of voting rules from defeating Borda Count in this regime, a natural next question is to investigate how far this result generalizes.
 On the positive side, can we identify voting rules---either from prior literature or by designing new ones---with manipulation potentials that are independent of $\nvote$ and that outperform Borda Count?
 On the negative side, can we identify some minimal properties that are sufficient for further impossibility results, showing that such rules will not outperform Borda Count?
+Analogously, in elections where candidates outnumber voters, can we find or design rules that achieve lower manipulation potential than Plurality?